Age of Empires IV: Buildings

 Civilizations have replacement buildings which fill the same role differently and are available to only that civilization.
 They may also have unique buildings.

 Landmarks

-In addition, every civilization with the exception of the Abbasid Dynasty, Ayyubids, and Knights Templar have four landmarks (the starting town center plus one each in Feudal, Castle, and Imperial Ages).
-Each landmark is special in its own way and building any one advances them to the next Age.
+In addition, every civilization with the exception of the Abbasid Dynasty, Ayyubids, Golden Horde, and Knights Templar have four landmarks (the starting town center plus one each in Feudal, Castle, and Imperial Ages).
+Each landmark constructed to advance to the next age is special in its own way and is chosen from a selection of two.

-The Chinese are unique in that they can build both of their landmarks to enable a Dynasty.
-The Abbasid Dynasty has a single landmark, the House of Wisdom, with the option of four wings that can be researched in any order.
-Researching any wing will cause advancement to the next age, except the fourth wing which can be researched but does not advance them to a fifth age.
-Similarly, the Ayyubids, a variant civilization of the Abbasid Dynasty, can choose from one of two options for each wing when advancing to the next age in the House of Wisdom.
+The Chinese and Zhu Xi's Legacy are unique in that they can build both of their landmarks to enable a Dynasty.
+The Abbasid Dynasty, Ayyubids, and Golden Horde can build a single landmark, the House of Wisdom or Golden Tent respectively, with advancement to the next age being researched in through that landmark building.
 Knights Templar are also unique in having only a single landmark, the starting town center, being the only civilization to advance to the next age via researching it in their starting town center.